 I Pledge to Graduate Campaign

 Research shows that students are more likely to reach a goal if they identify their own motivations when committing to meet it.
 Superintendent Juneau, in partnership with local school districts and the Student Advisory Board, launched an "I Pledge to Graduate" initiative in the 2011-2012 school year.
-Since then, nearly 8,500 students have taken the pledge.
+Since then, over 11,000 students have taken the pledge.

 Students pledge to a significant adult that they will graduate and identify specific reasons why graduation is important to them.
 This high-profile campaign focuses statewide attention on Graduation Matters Montana, engages community and business partners, involves social networking and highlights student voices and ideas.

 For more information on Graduation Matters Montana email email@example.com or call 406-444-5643